Toucaan/toucaan.research/README.md

 Quite simply because I owned the pretty domain name.

-Besides, Toucan is a beautiful bird.
+Besides that Toucan is a beautiful bird.
 This aggressive little arboreal _ramphastidus_ symbolizes both beauty and strength.
 We are not only going to found our CSS framework on the metaphor of this highly social and resilient bird but also implement a design language that covers support for all devices on the web including but not limited to just mobile phone or desktops.

 Occasionally, though only rarely, we may spar with other CSS frameworks using our “mean” oversized and colorful bill. 😉